Shopify vs WooCommerce - The E-commerce Store Platforms Comparison

 Of course, in both cases, you will have to spend some time on customization and populating content in the online store – we will come back to this later in the article.

 That being said, we would recommend Shopify for users who don’t have Shopify developers on board.
-Once you get to know Shopify, you will have no problem with changing settings, adding new products, or amending minor issues.
+Once you get to know Shopify development, you will have no problem with changing settings, adding new products, or amending minor issues.

 Another crucial thing is that Shopify is a self-hosted platform, so you don’t have to worry about the technical side of the store, like the domain, hosting, backups, or SSL certificates – all those are part of the package.
 You don’t have to install any additional software.